Polarized 3D system: History

 Polaroid filters in disposable cardboard frames were typical during the 1950s, but more comfortable plastic frames with somewhat larger filters, considerably more expensive for the theater owner, were also in use.
 Patrons were normally instructed to turn them in when leaving so that they could be sanitized and reissued, and it was not uncommon for ushers to be stationed at the exits to attempt to collect them from forgetful or souvenir-loving patrons.

 Cardboard and plastic frames continued to co-exist during the following decades, with one or the other favored by a particular film distributor or theater or for a particular release.
 Specially imprinted or otherwise custom-made glasses were sometimes used.
 Some showings of Andy Warhol's Frankenstein during its 1974 U.S. first run featured unusual glasses consisting of two stiff plastic polarizers held together by two thin silver plastic tubes slit lengthwise, one attached across the tops and bent at the temples to form earpieces, the other a short length bent in the middle and serving as the bridge piece.
-The design managed to be both stylish in an appropriately Warholesque way and self-evidently simple to manufacture from the raw sheet and tube stock.
+The design managed to be both stylish in an appropriately Warhol-esque way and self-evidently simple to manufacture from the raw sheet and tube stock.

 Linear polarization was standard into the 1980s and beyond.

 In the 2000s, computer animation, digital projection, and the use of sophisticated IMAX 70 mm film projectors, have created an opportunity for a new wave of polarized 3D films.

 In the 2000s, RealD Cinema and MasterImage 3D were introduced, both using circular polarization.

 At IBC 2011 in Amsterdam RAI several companies, including Sony, Panasonic, JVC & others highlighted their upcoming 3D stereoscopic product portfolios for both the professional and consumer markets to use the same polarization technique as RealD 3D Cinema uses for stereoscopy.
-These highlighted products cover everything from recording, projecting, viewing and digital display technologies to live, recorded and pre- and post production facilities and soft- and hardware based product to facilitate 3D content creation.
+These highlighted products cover everything from recording, projecting, viewing and digital display technologies to live, recorded and pre- and post-production facilities and soft- and hardware-based products to facilitate 3D content creation.
 Their systems are interoperable and compatible with existing, passive RealD 3D glasses.